 The difference between kefir and yoghurt

 The first thing that I discovered was that I was wrong to think that kefir was a kind of yoghurt.

-The bacteria in kefir actually colonises within the digestive tract, whereas the bacteria in yoghurt just travels straight through – the beneficial effect will be stronger and longer lasting.
+The bacteria in kefir actually colonises within the digestive tract, whereas the bacteria in yoghurt just travels straight through – so the beneficial effect of kefir will be stronger and longer lasting.

 Kefir is made at room temperature, whereas most yoghurt is made by heating.

-Kefir grains (see below) can be reused as a starter for kefir indefinitely, whereas yoghurt starter needs to be replaced.
+Kefir grains (see below) can be reused as a starter for kefir indefinitely (literally through centuries), whereas yoghurt starter needs to be replaced.